-An electronic voting (e-voting) expert witness typically has an advanced degree, and a background and knowledge in computer security, cyber security, electronic voting machine technology, computer science, and/or information security.
+Electronic voting (e-voting) expert witness candidates typically have an advanced degree, and a background and knowledge in computer security, cyber security, electronic voting machine technology, computer science, and/or information security.
 Often e-voting experts have been election officials, an election administrator or a poll worker, and understand all aspects of the voting system.

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those E-Voting experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the E-Voting landscape.
+These bios are provided to give lawyers a sense of the E-Voting landscape.